ArseneGiriteka/holbertonschool-machine_learning/math/linear_algebra/README.md

-# Machine learning basics linear algebra
+# Linear Algebra
+This repo will treat some concepts of linear algebra like vectors, matrix and so on.